koolkdev/ManiacEditor/README.md

 * Data Directory switching.
 You can now switch parent Data directories without closing the application.
 * Extra crashes!
 Save often, backup well.
 * Non-descript Undo/Redo helpers that don't tell you much most of the time.
+* A Viewer for each tile's collision properties that's ttyled like the in-game one!
+(Contributed by [rubberduckycooly](https://github.com/Rubberduckycooly))